tgf101/Sky-dodger-2/README.md

 # Sky-dodger-2

-Sky Dodger is a 2D platformer game developed using the Godot game engine.
-In this game, the player controls a character that moves through the sky while collecting items and avoiding dangerous obstacles.
-The objective is to survive as long as possible while increasing the score.
+Sky Dodger is a 2D platformer game developed using the Godot game engine and GDScript.
+In this game, the player controls a character that moves through platforms while collecting coins, powerups and avoiding hazards.

 # Gameplay
 The main goal of the game is to: